 - Put a label on each workstation with your software vendor’s “help desk” phone numbers, emails, or online support contact information.

 “I enjoy using MaximEyes.com—the eye care cloud EHR system is impressive in so many ways!
 MaximEyes.com is much more user-friendly than our previous optometry EHR.” –Peter Falk, OD (read success story)

 5. Focus on Ongoing Training and Learning the Software.

 Training is the final phase and is the one that requires the most patience.
 Learning a new EHR and practice management system is never easy; it could take several weeks for you and your staff to become fully efficient again.
 The best way to learn a new system is to practice.

 Use the system from check-in to check-out based on your existing workflows, noting any questions you have along the way.
-Insufficient training can lead to unsatisfied employees, high turnover rates, mistakes, and lost revenue.
+Insufficient training leads to unsatisfied employees, high turnover rates, mistakes, and lost revenue.

 “The Learning Center within MaximEyes.com gives our staff the freedom to download how-to documents and guides, view product videos, and complete courses without leaving MaximEyes.com.” –Chet Myers, OD (read success story)